upday/upday.github.io/_posts/blog/2016-06-22-vector_drawables.md

 ### Maximum VectorDrawable Size Recommended

-Since the vector graphics are rendered at runtime, the initial loading and drawing of a vector drawable will be slower.
-This is why Google recommends using them for images of max 200x200dp.
+Since the vector graphics are rendered at runtime, on the CPU, the initial loading and drawing of a vector drawable will be slower.
+This is why <a href="https://developer.android.com/studio/write/vector-asset-studio.html">Google recommends<a/> using them for images of max 200x200dp.

-What exactly does "slower" mean and what's the difference between drawing a vector drawable and a PNG?
+We are curious developers here at <a href="https://play.google.com/store/apps/details?id=de.axelspringer.yana">upday<a/> so we wanted to find out what exactly does "slower" mean and what's the difference between drawing a vector drawable and a PNG?
+Given how much <a href="https://plus.google.com/explore/PERFMATTERS">#PERFMATTERS<a/> we wanted to make sure that we won't end up with a smaller APK but with a slower app.
 In order to actually check how long the rendering takes, we have measured it using several different test methods:

 ###### 1. Using System.currentTimeMillis()